arraypad/php-re2/README.md

 >
 > On large inputs, RE2 is often much faster than backtracking engines; its use of automata theory lets it apply optimizations that the others cannot.
 >
 > Unlike most automata-based engines, RE2 implements almost all the common Perl and PCRE features and syntactic sugars.
 It also finds the leftmost-first match, the same match that Perl would, and can return submatch information.
-The one significant exception is that RE2 drops support for backreferences¹ and generalized zero-width assertions, because they cannot be implemented efficiently.
-The syntax page gives full details.
+The one significant exception is that RE2 drops support for backreferences and generalized zero-width assertions, because they cannot be implemented efficiently.
+The [syntax page](http://code.google.com/p/re2/wiki/Syntax) gives full details.

 Functions
 =========